-Journey from Victoria Falls through the Savute Channel to the Okavango Delta, the ‘Jewel of the Kalahari,’ by air, 4x4, foot and dugout mokoro on this ten-day nature and wildlife-rich African expedition.
+Journey from Victoria Falls through the Savuti Channel to the Okavango Delta, the ‘Jewel of the Kalahari,’ by air, 4x4, foot, and dugout mokoro on this ten-day nature and wildlife-rich African expedition.

 10 days/ 9 nights